jeremyan-/cleaningdata/README.md

 The order of the columns were sorted alphabetically, except that "subject" is rearranged to be the first column.

 To create a tidy dataset for step five, the script loop through the table by subject, then by activity.
 The average of the numbers per subject and activity, is calculated with `colMeans`, which generate a list of numbers.
 This list of numbers is converted to a data.frame.
 This data.frame has only one column, so it is transposed to match existing data structure.

+__Note__: I did not use `plyr` or `dplyr` package because I finished the course project before I was able to learn `plyr` or `dplyr` packages.
+These packages are great, but they just do things in a simpler way, but completely relying on built-in R functions, like what I did, should also be okay.